 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Involving patients with inflammatory bowel disease (IBD) in their disease by home-monitoring of disease activity, has been shown to bring patients with IBD significantly faster in remission relative to standard care, however, the optimal way to home-monitor patients with IBD for disease progression or relapse remains to be found.
-We randomized 102 patients with IBD to screen for disease activity either every third mo or whenever the patients felt a need for screening on the ibd.constant-care.com web-application for one year.
+Core tip: Involving patients with inflammatory bowel disease (IBD) in their disease by home-monitoring of disease activity has been shown to bring patients with IBD significantly faster in remission relative to standard care.
+However, the optimal way to home-monitor patients with IBD for disease progression or relapse remains to be found.
+We randomized 102 patients with IBD to screen for disease activity either every third mo or whenever the patients felt a need for screening on the ibd.constant-care.com web-application for 1 year.
 We found that the two screening procedures were equally good in capturing a relapse and bringing about remission.

 Ankersen DV, Weimers P, Marker D, Bennedsen M, Saboori S, Paridaens K, Burisch J, Munkholm P. Individualized home-monitoring of disease activity in adult patients with inflammatory bowel disease can be recommended in clinical practice: A randomized-clinical trial.
 World J Gastroenterol 2019; in press